The hot Aussie star is lighting up the big and small screens

 Alex’s Photo album:

-News Week: There’s also another guy claiming that he is Bon’s son…
+News Weekly: There’s also another guy claiming that he is Bon’s son…

-News Week: It must be bizarre for a rumour like that just to come from nowhere.
+News Weekly: It must be bizarre for a rumour like that just to come from nowhere.

 Alex: It is bizarre, man.
 But it wasn’t malicious, it was almost cool.
 Kind of mysterious.
 My Dad was cool as a cucumber, Mum was a little hurt.
 She was a little offended but she got over it.
 It’s just ridiculous.

-News Week: How did you and Holly meet?
+News Weekly: How did you and Holly meet?

 Alex: We met through a friend in Hollywood … And we got on very well and we’ve been together ever since.
 I don’t like talking about it too much – but I want to say that we’re happy.

-News Week: What was it like being asked to audition for James Bond?
+News Weekly: What was it like being asked to audition for James Bond?

-News Week: Do people in the street ever say “Mousey, Mousey?” to you, in reference to the tampon ad you starred in?
+News Weekly: Do people in the street ever say “Mousey, Mousey?” to you, in reference to the tampon ad you starred in?